Image

 Potholes though?
 They are an everywhere problem.
 Even in Niagara Falls, Ontario, where we perceive things to be better the mayor’s phone rings and rings with a multitude of complaints.

-Sunny, with a high of 88 and low of 52 degrees.
-Sunny in the morning, clear overnight.
+Patchy rain nearby, with a high of 71 and low of 58 degrees.
+Fog in the morning, patchy rain nearby for the afternoon, partly cloudy for the evening, fog overnight.